-3 The LCI was re-based from a June 2001 base to a June 2009 base.
+&lt;sup>3 The LCI was re-based from a June 2001 base to a June 2009 base.
 Similarly, the PPI-I was rebased from a December 1997 to a December 2010 base, and as mentioned the CGPI was recently re-based to a September 2022 base.
 Therefore, index values that contributed to past annual statements (prior to that period) are not able to be directly compared with the current values.
 In addition, the revised weightings used in the last four years mean direct comparison with previous years is not possible.

-As shown in Table 7 below, based on a 50/50 capitation/co-payment revenue split, the reasonable fee (patient co-payment) increase for 2024/25 is 7.76 per cent.
+As shown in Table 7 below, based on a 50/50 capitation/co-payment revenue split, the reasonable fee (patient co-payment) increase for 2025/26 is 3.18 per cent for a government funding uplift of 9.69 per cent.
+This fee increase is well below last year's figure, when the Government uplift was below the rise in input costs.